jstaffans/jstaffans.github.io/content/posts/2015-05-21-clojure-spice.markdown

 This will launch an nREPL listening to port 1112 when the application is launched with the JVM option `-Dspring.profiles.active=dev`.

 With the application running, you can then simply connect to the nREPL server with Leiningen or using whatever Clojure development environment you otherwise use.
-I am a fan of [Cursive Clojure](https://cursiveclojure.com/), the Clojure plugin for IntelliJ IDEA - if you have Cursive installed, you can use a Clojure REPL (Remote) launch configuration.

 So far, so good.
 When you have a REPL open, the following will get you started: